 The world population will grow to 10 billion by 2050.
 The demand for agricultural commodities is forecast to double, compared with the turn of the millennium.
 As arable land is naturally scarce, the only way to meet the demand for high-quality supplies to the constantly growing world population is for farmers to produce more on the same area of land.
 The keys for this include innovative plant protection products and mineral fertilisers.

 Today, modern agricultural practices in Germany help produce double the yields in major crops (such as wheat or potatoes) compared to organic farming which refrains from using any chemicals.
 On the other side of the equation: In a total changeover to organic farming in Germany, farmland would have to double if production volumes were to be kept at today’s levels.
 Modern, productive agriculture needs less of scarce resources.

-But the life science industry is faced with rising regulatory obstacles in its efforts to safeguard our food security for the future: by way of innovations and with a highly emotional debate about plant protectants.
+But the life science industry is faced with rising regulatory obstacles in its efforts to safeguard the food security for the future by way of innovations and with a highly emotional debate about plant protectants.

 Inefficient regulatory processes

 The EU has the strictest rules worldwide for approval and authorisation of active substances and plant protection products: The Member States may only authorise products with active substances which underwent a stringent registration process at EU level.
 But particularly in Germany – one of the major centres of competence globally in plant protection – there are shortcomings in implementation.
 An audit performed for the EU Commission has shown that the competent German public authorities do not meet the legally defined timeframe.
-There is an „authorisation backlog“ which is going to become even more severe in the medium term, as numerous active substances are coming up for reapproval in the EU.
+There is an "authorisation backlog" which is going to become even more severe in the medium term, as numerous active substances are coming up for reapproval in the EU.
 The authorisation of plant protection products has developed into the proverbial eye of the needle and thus into a competitive disadvantage for German farmers.

 - A well-functioning authorisation system for plant protection products in Germany